Medicare Part D

 Part D is simply insurance for your medication needs.
 You pay a monthly premium to an insurance carrier for your Part D plan.
 In return, you use the insurance carrier’s network of pharmacies to purchase your prescription medications.
 Instead of paying full price, you will pay a copay or percentage of the drug’s cost.
 The insurance company will pay the rest.

 Your costs for Medicare Part D vary depending on the specific drug plan that you choose.
 In general, you are responsible for paying a monthly plan premium.
 You also pay for deductibles and copays (or coinsurance) for your medications.
 People with higher incomes may have to pay more for their plan.

-In 2017, there are many Medicare Part D plans to choose from in each state.
-Plans range from $15 – $170+.
+In 2021, there are several Medicare Part D plans you can choose from.
+The monthly cost can range from $15 to $170 or more.
 Choosing your drug plan should never be based on just the plan’s monthly premium.
 Why?
 Because every plan has its own separate premium, drug formulary, and copay.
 If you just enroll in the cheapest plan without checking the plan’s formulary, you may later learn that the plan does not cover one of your medications.